mdupuy/chromeTabMonitor/README.md

     launchctl load -wF ~/Library/LaunchAgents/some.60second.name.plist

-Initially, I created this with just a bash/terminal and a textual input for interactive "yes/no" killing of runaway processes. which is useful for debug or Linux or even Windows 10 bash.
-You can uncomment that "read" line and delete the "osascript" block if you want to make this run on a non-Mac (Applescript enabled) platform.
 Currently, the script pops up a dialog box on the Mac asking if you want to kill a CPU heavy task.
 If you hit cancel within 10 seconds, the task will be left alone.
 If you hit ok or wait 10 seconds, this script will kill that tab.
+If you're on a non-Mac, it'll just prompt you for a y/n answer.
+The same timeout and default-to-kill rules apply.

-It'd be pretty easy to make this script understand if it is running on a Mac or something else (uname -s) and dialog or not dialog accordingly so if anyone other than me is interested in this feature let me know in the issue tracker.
+Feature requests?
+Let me know in the issue tracker.

 I've added some very dumb logic so that the initial Chrome parent process isn't ever offered up to die.